"Green Laundry Detergents" that really are "Green"

 How to Find a Safe Natural Laundry Detergent

-If you wat to be sure that you are using a truly safe and natural laundry detergent use ordinary soap where you can.
-Ordinary old fashioned bar soap, or liquid versions such as dr Bronners which can be found in health food stores.
+If you wait to be sure that you are using a truly safe and natural laundry detergent use ordinary soap where you can.
+Ordinary old fashioned bar soap, or liquid versions such as Dr. Bronners can be found in health food stores.
 You can also buy soap flakes.
-Soap is a plant derived surfactant which was made by reacting lye (potassium) with oil from plant sources to create the good old fashioned soap molecules that our forefathers used.
-Using washing soda along with your soap or soap flakes will prevent water hardness from putting your soap molecules out of comission if you have water which is hard.
+Common soap is a plant derived surfactant which was made by reacting lye (potassium oxide) with oil from plant sources to create the good old fashioned soap molecules that our forefathers used.
+Using washing soda along with your soap or soap flakes will prevent water hardness from putting your soap molecules out of commission if you happen to use water which has a high mineral content (hard water) for your laundry.

 Certified Green Laundry Detergents